-14. REPORTING MALPRACTICE AND IMPROPER CONDUCT ('WHISTLE BLOWING')
+14. 'WHISTLEBLOWING' (THE REPORTING OF MALPRACTICE AND IMPROPER CONDUCT)

 Most problems and concerns within the workplace can be fairly easily resolved, often informally.
-Sometimes it is necessary to use a more formal route, such as the School's' Grievance Procedure.
+Sometimes it is necessary to use a more formal route, such as the School's Grievance Procedure.

-Very occasionally, however, more serious issues may arise involving, for example, unlawful conduct, financial malpractice, corruption, health and safety issues or other actions, which are not in the best interests of the school, its pupils or the public.
+Very occasionally, however, more serious issues may arise involving, for example, unlawful conduct, financial malpractice, corruption, serious health and safety issues, damage to the environment, safeguarding or child protection matters or other actions, which are not in the best interests of the school, its pupils or the public.

 Employees or workers bringing information about wrongdoing to the attention of their employers or a relevant organisation are protected in certain circumstances under the Public Interest Disclosure Act 1998 (PIDA).
 This is commonly known as 'blowing the whistle'.
-The law that protects whistle blowers is for the public interest - so people can speak out if they find malpractice in an organisation.
+The law that protects whistleblowers is for the public interest - so people can speak out if they find malpractice in an organisation.
 Blowing the whistle is more formally known as 'making a disclosure in the public interest'.
 For a Disclosure to be protected by the provisions of the PIDA 1998, as amended, and including also provisions implemented under the Enterprise and Regulatory Reform Act 2013, it must relate to matters that 'qualify' for protection.

-The London Borough of Enfield and the school are committed to developing and maintaining the highest possible standards of behaviour and a culture encouraging openness, probity and accountability.
-The school's 'Whistle Blowing Policy' is a framework that is in place to enable and encourage any employee or worker to raise and report, or 'disclose', genuine concerns regarding any relevant aspect of the London Borough of Enfield's or the school's work.
-'Qualifying Disclosures' are disclosures of information where the employee/worker reasonably believes that one or more of the following is either happening, has taken place, or is likely to happen in the future and that disclosure is in the public interest:
+The Governors are committed to developing and maintaining the highest possible standards of behaviour and a culture encouraging openness, probity and accountability of all employees and workers.
+The school's 'Whistleblowing Policy' is a framework that is in place to enable and encourage any employee or worker to raise and report, or 'disclose', genuine concerns regarding any relevant aspect of the school's work.
+The Policy aims to reassure you that you will be protected from possible reprisals or detriment if you have a reasonable belief that any disclosure you make is true.

+'Qualifying Disclosures', or the reporting of serious concerns that afford an employee/worker protection in law, are disclosures of information where the employee/worker reasonably believes that one or more of the following is either happening, has taken place, or is likely to happen in the future and that disclosure is in the public interest: